Clinton, Gates Come Down Hard on China

 Gates explicitly cited a territorial dispute that erupted between China and Japan last year to underscore the lasting significance of Japan’s alliance with the United States.

 The defense chief also expressed his concern about the “lethal” behavior of North Korea.
 Both secretaries called on the Chinese to help resolve the dangerous situation on the peninsula.
 Clinton urged Beijing to use its “unique ties” with the regime to persuade it to end its nuclear program.

-While stressing the importance of improved bilateral relations with China, Clinton said that America views things within a “broader regional framework,” referring to the strong ties it maintains with other nations in East Asia, including Japan, the Philippines, South Korea, Taiwan and Thailand — all of which are worried about China’s increasing willingness to secure its interest with intimidation, if not force.
+While stressing the importance of improved bilateral relations with China, Clinton said that America views things within a “broader regional framework,” referring to the strong ties it maintains with other nations in East Asia, including Japan, the Philippines, South Korea, Taiwan and Thailand — all of whom are worried about China’s increasing willingness to secure its interest with intimidation, if not force.

-Former national security advisor Zbigniew Brzezinski urged President Barack Obama last week to use the occasion to set out the principles of Sino-American cooperation which should have a wider mission than national self-interest.
-The relationship between the two countries should be guided by the moral imperatives of the twenty-first century’s unprecedented global interdependence instead.
+Former national security advisor Zbigniew Brzezinski has urged President Barack Obama to use the visit to set out the principles of Sino-American cooperation, which should have a wider mission than national self-interest.
+The relationship between the two countries should be guided by the moral imperative of the twenty-first century’s unprecedented global interdependence.

 Hu is due to arrive in Washington on Tuesday and will be honored with the full pomp of a state visit on Wednesday.